bf-software/import-helper/docs/importHelperDevelopersManual.md

      4.  in a the `node_modules` folder residing in the parent folder of the importing module -- and on and on until the root folder is reached
    - ex. `import * as ss from 'src/common/systemSupport';`  - can be set to mean `<your project folder>/src/common/systemSupport` using the `baseUrl`.
    - ex.  `import * as e from 'electron';` - this actually means `<your project folder>/node_modules/electron`
    - remember: absolute paths are **not** "non-relative" in typescript, they are their own thing.
-Perhaps a better term for this type of path: `import * as ss from 'src/common/systemSupport';` would be "a findable path".
+Perhaps a better term for this type of path: `import * as ss from 'src/common/systemSupport';` would be a "searchable path".

+   Note: when the code refers to "non-relative" paths, it used the term "searchable path" - with variables and other identifiers named like so: "searchablePath".

 #### Basic Variable Rules